-“This is something that affects most people with M.E. to some degree and many doctors would regard it as a key diagnostic feature.
-For some people, orthostatic intolerance becomes a very disabling part of having this illness.”
+Orthostatic intolerance is the medical term for problems and symptoms that can occur when people stand up, or try to remain in a standing position for more than a short period of time.
+This is something that affects most people with ME/CFS to some degree and many doctors would regard it as a key diagnostic feature.
+For some people, orthostatic intolerance becomes a very disabling part of having this illness.

 The ME Association telephone helpline – ME Connect – is available every day of the year, during the hours of 10am-12noon, 2pm-4pm and 7pm-9pm.
 Please phone: 0344 576 5326 if you have any questions or would simply like to talk to someone who is there to listen.

 Please note: Once you have made payment and checked out from the website shop, you will receive a confirmation email containing direct download links to your leaflets.
 Click the links and you can read your leaflets on-screen and save to your computer, phone, or other device.
 But you will need access to a printer if you wish them printed.